johnalam/tmsh2JSON/README.md

-script is attached.
+USAGE:

-Upload file to the /config directory on the Big-IP.
+The script needs the tmsh shell as well as access to the bigip live configuration.
+To start using the script, you need to upload file to the /config directory on the Big-IP.

-Install it with these commands:
+Once uploaded, you can add the script to the running Big-IP configuration like this:

           tmsh load config file <file_name> merge

+Save it to permanent ocnfiguration like this:

           tmsh save sys config

-run the script with this command:
+run the script with one of these commands:

          tmsh run cli script tmpl_export                      # this exports all the virtuals in the config

          tmsh run cli script tmpl_export <virtual_name>       # this exports only the virtual specified.